cnslab-network-security/homework2/README.md

 $ ./node modules/babel-cli/bin/babel-node.js ./bin/www,
 ```
 the Bitbar application should be available in your browser at http://localhost:3000.
 * You can close the server by pressing Ctrl+C in the terminal.
-The server will completely reset
-every time that you shut it down.
-To restart the server with a clean database, just run bash
-start server.sh once again.
+The server will completely reset every time that you shut it down.
+To restart the server with a clean database, just `run bash start server.sh` once again.

 ## Lab Description

 You will develop a series of attacks against the Bitbar application (from task 1 to task 6).
 In each task directory, we describe the inputs and specific actions you will need to provide.
 All of your attacks should assume that the site is accessible at the URL http://localhost:3000.

 Note that we provide a few initial accounts in `code/db/migrate/002-add-initial-users.sql`.
-For exam- ple, one given account has username “user1” and password one”.
+For example, one given account has username `user1` and password `one`.
 While you’re welcome to create additional accounts, these are the accounts referenced in the ”Deliverable and Grading” portion of each exploit that the grader will use to run your exploit.
 Note that you can use external libraries if you need, such as jQuery, but you need to include suitable code for that.

 ## Writing-up
 You need to write a report to describe how you implement your exploit and resolve challenges.
 You can use any tool for writing, such as Word and 아래아한글, but you must submit a .pdf file, whose name should be ```lab2_your_student_number.pdf```.